Democratic Party plans virtual roll call for president between Aug. 1-7 - UPI.com

 Delegates cheer VP Joe Biden during Day three of the Democratic National Convention at Wells Fargo Center in Philadelphia, Pa., on July 27, 2016.
 Hillary Clinton claimed the Democratic Party's nomination for president.
 File photo by Pete Marovich/UPI | License Photo

-July 20 (UPI) -- The Democratic Party plans to formally nominate Joe Biden for president in an early virtual roll call vote between Aug.
-1 and Aug.
-7, the Democratic National Committee said Friday, as calls for the 81-year-old leader to step down from the campaign mount.
+July 20 (UPI) -- The Democratic Party plans to formally nominate Joe Biden for president in an early virtual roll call vote in early August, the Democratic National Committee said, as calls for the 81-year-old leader to step down from the campaign mount.

 The DNC's convention rules committee met virtually Friday and decided the vote would not take place before Aug.
 1 or after Aug.
 7. The committee said a final date would be set by DNC leadership after a second committee meeting next week.

-The 3,896 pledged delegates will be given a 24-hour notice before the virtual ballot window opens.
+The 3,896 pledged delegates will be given 24-hour notice before the virtual ballot window opens.

 There also are 700 automatic "superdelegates," which include members of the House and Senate, governors, state party chairs and DNC members.
-They are not permitted to vote on the first ballot unless it's determined that one candidate has an absolute majority of pledged delegates, which Biden will obviously have.
+They are not permitted to vote on the first ballot unless it's determined that one candidate has an absolute majority of pledged delegates.

 Biden won 99% of the pledged delegates.